FibrinLab/Avalanche-Subnet-The-Graph-Index/README.md

 export PATH=$PWD:PATH
 ```

 This makes the `avalanche` command available globally.
-For more information about [environment-variables]() and [avalanche-cli-commands]() visit the respective links.
+For more information about [environment-variables](https://apple.stackexchange.com/questions/106778/how-do-i-set-environment-variables-on-os-x) and [avalanche-cli-commands](https://docs.avax.network/subnets/create-a-local-subnet#quickstart) visit the respective links.

 ![variables](/images/cover.jpeg "variables")

 ## Step 2: Initilizing a default subnet

 We will be using the `avalanche subnet create` command line wizard to get our network running.
-STAT.
+ASAP.
 In the same directory where the binary was installed, run the following command

 ```zsh